- Renew a License

 - Construction site buildings.
 A construction site building is a commercial structure that is not open to the public and used for any purpose at a commercial site by a person constructing a building, road, utility, or other infrastructure or improvement to real property.

-Note: Many exempt commercial modular buildings have been constructed and labeled under the Texas IHB program to assure acceptance by municipalities and because many municipalities want the assurance that that the building has been constructed in compliance with the building codes.
-The policies of a municipality with regard to buildings not labeled under the IHB program are not covered under the Texas IHB statute or governed by IHB staff; however, buildings that are labeled under the Texas IHB program must comply with all requirements of the program.
+Note: Many relocatable commercial modular buildings that are less than 1,500 sf in size have been constructed and labeled under the Texas IHB program to help ensure acceptance by municipalities and because many municipalities want the assurance that the building has been constructed in compliance with the building codes.
+Relocatable buildings that are labeled under the Texas IHB program must comply with all requirements of the program, including compliance with the applicable building codes.
+The policies of a municipality with regard to buildings not labeled because they are exempt under the TX IHB statute are not covered under the Texas IHB statute or governed by IHB staff.

 Generally, yes.
 All portable classrooms that are manufactured are required to comply with the law.
 Portable classrooms that meet the definition of a site-built REF are also required to comply with the law.
 A site-built REF is a relocatable educational facility that is constructed at the first installation site and where the curriculum required under § 28.002 of the Education Code is taught.
 For additional questions, please contact us at (512) 539-5735 or IHBTech@tdlr.texas.gov.